 - 16.5 The Social Housing Charter requires that properties should be clean and tidy and in a good state of repair when they are let.
-There is no obligation on us to make a contribution to decoration in order to comply with this outcome. - 16.3 For the proposed levels of compensation the property allowance amount of allowance a property is eligible for depends on the number of rooms that need to be decorated and will be calculated on a room by room basis as below:- or where the decoration of a property is not the incoming tenant's personal taste.
+There is no obligation on us to make a contribution to decoration in order to comply with this outcome. - 16.6 For the proposed levels of compensation the property allowance depends on the number of rooms that need to be decorated and will be calculated on a room by room basis as below:-